lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 1. **Audio Input**: an audio signal is represented as a multidimensional array of numbers with a known [Sample Rate](sample-rate.md) (usually 44.1kHz).
 A mono signal has one channel; stereo and others can have more.
 2. **Encoder**: An encoder converts the signal into a sequence of vectors, one per "frame".
 The frame rate will be dependent on the model architecture and sample rate.
-3. **Quantise**: Find the nearest neighbour in a lookup table called the codebook for each vector.
-The codebook table is learned alongside the encoder and decoder during training.
+3. **Quantise**: Find each vector's nearest neighbour in the codebook table.
+Again, the codebook table is learned alongside the encoder and decoder during training.
-4. **Output**: The position of the lookup vector in the matrix is the "code" and is all we need to reconstruct the audio, given the RVQ model.
-However, we want to use the vector representation of codes for any upstream modelling.
+4. **Output**: The index of the lookup vector in the matrix is the "code" and is all we need to reconstruct the audio, given a Decoder.
+Though not pictured in the diagram, the decoder is learned alongside the encoder and codebook table.

 ![Vector Quantisation for Audio](../../../_media/vector-quantization-for-audio.png)

+Note that for upstream modelling tasks, we will want to use the vector representation of each code.

-However, representing audio with a single code per frame will never allow us to accurately reconstruct audio from these codes unless we have an infinitely large codebook matrix.
+One clear limitation of this approach is that representing audio with a single code per frame will never allow us to accurately reconstruct audio from these codes unless we have an infinitely large codebook.

-One clever technique is to take the difference between the encoded vector and the codebook vector, which we call the **Residual** vector.
-We can look that vector up in an additional codebook table.
+A clever technique to mitigate this is to take the difference between the encoded vector and the codebook vector for each encoded vector, which we call the **Residual** vector.
+We can look up the residual vector in a subsequent codebook table.
 And we can repeat this process, each time adding a high capability for accurate reconstruction at the cost of compression size.

 ## Residual VQ